GlobalFishingWatch/anchorages_pipeline/README.md

 Please perform the following steps.

-1. Branch the git repo
+1. Branch the git repo.
-2. Add description of changes with commit referenceces to `CHANGES.md`.
+2. Create a pull request (PR).
-3. Bump version in VERSION
+3. Add description of changes with a link to the PR in `CHANGES.md`.
+In some cased multiple PRs may be involved in a single version change; list them all.
-4. Create PR
+4. Bump version in VERSION.
 5. Merge PR after review.
 Note that if using squash merge, you may need to fiddle with the commit references.